jcheroske/react-with-timer-hoc/README.md

   hello, world!
 ```

-As said before, this will automatically run the build script first.
+As said before, this will automatically run the build:prod script first.

 Testing
 -------